-- 1. Disconnect the system board cable from the connector on the power button daughterboard. - 2.
-Remove the two (M2x3) screws that secure the shield over the power button module and peel back the adhesive tape from over the power button daughterboard. - 3.
+- 1. Disconnect the power button connector cable from the daughterboard module.
+Peel off the adhesive cover from over the power button assembly. - 2.
+Remove the two (M2x2) screws that secure the shield over the power button module. - 3.
 Lift the Power Button module away from the computer.